pagarba/iot-flux/tutorials/turorialOne.md

 ### Create & Register Devices

- - You can there create users, channel and Devices on the TrigXIOT Dasboard
+ - You can  create users, channels and Devices on the TrigXIOT Dasboard
     - We will register over dashboard
     - Create two devices
         - named